 Vivitrol, like all forms of naltrexone, works by blocking the opioid receptors within the brain.
 The medicine binds to these receptors like glue and remains on them, ensuring that no high is attainable from taking another opioid.
 This is in contrast to medications such as methadone and buprenorphine which enact a mild euphoria from using.
 The drug is administered in only one dose, 380 mg, and must be administered by a clinical professional.
 The shot is taken once a month, and acts on extended release over that period, continually delivering medication.

-Prior to taking the drug, the patient must be opioid free for a minimum of 7-10 days.
-The concentrations slowly decline a couple weeks after injecting.
+Before taking the drug, the patient must be opioid-free for a minimum of 7-10 days.
+The concentrations slowly decline a couple of weeks after injecting.
 The drug is used for alcohol and opioid dependence.
-However it can be dangerous when patients are given Vivitrol but still attempt to get high on opioids or consume alcohol.
-This is because the blocking effect may lead to the patient over indulging in order to attain a high, which will only lead to serious injury or death.
+However, it can be dangerous when patients are given Vivitrol but still attempt to get high on opioids or consume alcohol.
+This is because the blocking effect may lead to the patient overindulging to attain a high, which will only lead to serious injury or death.

-However, unlike methadone, Vivitrol is not a controlled substance, meaning it can’t be abused and there is no black market for it.
+Unlike methadone, Vivitrol is not a controlled substance, meaning it can’t be abused and there is no black market for it.
 It wasn’t until researchers created an injectable, long-acting version that clinical studies showed the drug’s promise.
-Vivitrol has been tested in a six-month double blind study, where people who used Vivitrol with counseling to treat alcoholism had a greater reduction in the number of relapses, and more time spent abstinent from alcohol.
+Vivitrol has been tested in a six-month double-blind study, where people who used Vivitrol with counseling to treat alcoholism had a more significant reduction in the number of relapses, and more time spent abstinent from alcohol.

-There are a number of side effects that can occur from taking Vivitrol, and it isn’t the right drug for everyone.
+Many side effects can occur from taking Vivitrol, and it isn’t the right drug for everyone.
 There significant risks associated with taking Vivitrol, such as risking a future overdose, or have a severe allergic reaction to the shot.
-There are also a range of more minor, but still negative side effects to be aware of.
+There is also a range of minor adverse side effects to be aware of.
 These include but are not limited to:

 - loss of appetite